Boy Scout High Adventure:

 The Bechtel Summit

-The Summit requires that at least one participant, (an adult or a youth) in each crew be currently certified in Wilderness First Aid or the equivalent* and CPR from the American Heart Association, the American Red Cross or the equivalent*.
-It is recommended that each crew have at least two participants certified in Wilderness First Aid and CPR.
-If unforeseen circumstances prevent one of the WFA trained participants from attending you will have a second member with the qualifications.
-You must present current certification cards or copies of current cards upon check‐in.
+The Summit requires that at least one participant (an adult or a youth) in each crew be currently certified in Wilderness First Aid or the equivalent* and CPR from the American Heart Association, the American Red Cross or equivalent.* It is recommended that each crew have at least two participants certified in Wilderness First Aid and CPR.

 Lenhok'Sin (NCAC Boy Scouts)